The Complete Guide to Wedding Stationery: What to Order and When

-There will likely be multiple events to celebrate your engagement thrown by friends and family.
-Engagement parties are a great way to have a co-ed celebration that is a lovely dinner or cocktail party.
+Engagement parties are a great way to have a co-ed celebration, and often done over cocktails or a dinner party.
 It's a perfect excuse to get together without dealing with shower games and gifts.
 This is a party you'll likely have pretty quickly after you are engaged.

 Bridal Shower and Couples Showers are usually thrown closer to your wedding and after your registry is put together.

-When to plan: - 6-8 weeks before the party
+When to plan and order: 6-8 weeks before the party.

 SHOP SHOWER INVITATIONS

-After your showers and engagement parties, it's a good idea to have thank you notes on hand.
-Grab the address list from your party host and make sure that someone at the party is taking notes so you know who gave you what.
-You may want to have sets for each of you individually and as a couple so you can write joint notes for couples parties and individual for parties that are just for you.
+Thank you notes might not be the most exciting part of wedding planning, but trust me, you’ll be so glad you have them on hand early.
+I always recommend grabbing the address list from your host and making sure someone keeps track of who gave what.
+You should have sets for each of you individually and as a couple so you can write joint notes for couples' parties and individual for parties that are just for you.

-When to plan: - any time!
+When to plan and order: Any time!
 You'll need thank you cards for showers early on and for anyone helping you plan.

 SHOP THANK YOU CARDS